-This is program should provide the basics.
-It’s your “jump-start” program that lays the foundation for the deep work you will do with you client when they’ve gotten to know, trust and like you.
+This program should provide the basics.
+It’s your “jump-start” program that lays the foundation for the deep work you will do with your client when they’ve gotten to know, like, and trust you.

-Giving your potential clients an option to join a low price, short-term time period program alleviates the pressure of having to make a real commitment that comes along with making real (perceivable hard) changes.
+Giving your potential clients an option to join a low-price, short-term program alleviates the pressure of having to make a real commitment that comes along with making real (perceivable hard) changes.